Jieyusz/Jieyusz.github.io/_pages/about.md

 **2023/03/22** - I am officially a Ph.D. candidate!

-**2022/11/13** - With [Rogério Guimarães](http://twitter.com/rogerioagjr), I presented a poster of the Manhattan Maze project at [SfN 2022](https://twitter.com/JieyuZheng3/status/1591114040973365249), titled "Mice in Manhattan: Mastering and Memorizing Multiple Maps of a Massively Modifiable Maze in Minutes."
+[comment]: <> (**2022/11/13** - With [Rogério Guimarães](http://twitter.com/rogerioagjr), I presented a poster of the Manhattan Maze project at [SfN 2022](https://twitter.com/JieyuZheng3/status/1591114040973365249), titled "Mice in Manhattan: Mastering and Memorizing Multiple Maps of a Massively Modifiable Maze in Minutes.")

 [comment]: <> (**2022/07/15** - I completed the (inaugural) Data Science and AI for Neuroscience summer school, at the Chen Institute for Neuroscience at [Caltech](https://twitter.com/CaltechN/status/1549145513550680064).)